The NCCS User Services Group

 Section III: Your User Information

-Enter the user's area code and office telephone number.
-If the user has an extension on this telephone number, enter the extension number.
+Enter the area code and office telephone number where you may be reached during normal business hours.
+If there is an extension on this telephone number, also enter the extension number.

-Concerning SATERN Training
+Concerning the Completion of SATERN Training

 As indicated in the NASA Procedural Requirements (NPR) 2810.1A Security of Information Technology (IT), which became effective May 16, 2006, users of NASA systems or information must "Complete mandatory basic IT security awareness training prior to accessing NASA systems and applications and annually thereafter as long as access to NASA information or IT resources continues."
 (Reference Section 2.4.9.2.f.)